markmsjoseph/Computer-Vision-Occlusion-Detection-HW2/README.md

 # Computer-Vision-HW2
-## Finding occlusions(object tracking to see if one ojbect is blocking another)
+## Finding occlusions(object tracking to see if one object is blocking another)